 She expanded that to a second Youtube channel for training everything else as she ran into issues with her fearful dog and when doing other sports and tricks.

-Then, she realized the inaccessiblity of information about dog body language, she started her Facebook Observation Skills for Training Dogs group.
+Then, she realized the inaccessiblity of information about dog body language, she started her Facebook Observation Skills for Training Dogs group (now moderator by other people).

 In her online teaching, Donna has the ability to break training into small enough steps that both handler and trainer can succeed.
 She highlights the mistakes she made so that others can learn from them.
 She is creative and comes up with a variety of different ways to teach the same behavior (all of them positive) as well as use commonly available materials to teach behaviors.